farcasterxyz/protocol/README.md

 };
 ```

 A Signed Message has a **message** property that contains the payload.
-The payload is then serialized, hashed, and signed by a valid keypair, like the custody address.
-The **envelope** contains the hash, signature, and the public key of the signing keypair, which any recipient can use to validate that the fid signed the message.
+The payload is then serialized, hashed, and signed by a valid key-pair, like the custody address.
+The **envelope** contains the hash, signature, and the public key of the signing key-pair, which any recipient can use to validate that the fid signed the message.

 The message must be serialized with [RFC-8785](https://datatracker.ietf.org/doc/html/rfc8785), hashed with [BLAKE2b](https://www.rfc-editor.org/rfc/rfc7693.txt) and signed with an Ed25519 signature scheme.
 Each message must also contain an fid to look up the custody address on-chain and a timestamp for ordering.